lmb-embrapa/machado/docs/17-index-search.md

 It assumes `MACHADO_VALID_TYPES` has not changed since the interrupted run; if you changed that setting, use `--restart` to rebuild from scratch.

+In the web interface, the "Resume interrupted run" checkbox on the Rebuild Search Index form is the on/off switch for this same behaviour: leaving it unchecked is the `--restart` behaviour (the default), and checking it is `--resume`.

 > **`--resume` is additive only.** It indexes only features whose `feature_id`
 > is **above the highest `feature_id` already in the index**.
 That makes it the
 > right tool for continuing an interrupted run, and the wrong tool for